The Easter bunny paid an eggstra special visit to Treforest this month to crown three schools winners of the Easter Egg Recycling Challenge.

 “Recycling should now be a vital part of all our lives, especially our younger residents.
-As we run out of space for our waste, we have to do all we can to ensure we reduce what we throw away, reuse what we can and recycle at every opportunity.
+We have to do all we can to ensure we reduce what we throw away, reuse what we can and recycle at every opportunity.

 “We all need to do our bit and show we love where we live and take pride in our area – together we can make a difference as these school pupils have shown.”

 For more information on recycling in Rhondda Cynon Taf visit www.rctcbc.gov.uk/recycling, email email@example.com or call 01443 425001.